By Craig Neil

-Another reason to ditch bottled water is because tap water is often much purer as it has to pass more stringent compliance tests, and to date Scottish tap water has a 99.89% pass rate.
+Another reason to ditch bottled water is that tap water is often much purer as it has to pass more stringent compliance tests, and to date, Scottish tap water has a 99.89% pass rate.

 The quality of tap water is also fully transparent and it’s possible to go online to see the results of the latest tests in your area, whereas bottled water manufacturers have no obligation to disclose this information.

 If you’d like to see the water quality in your area, head to the scottishwater.co.uk Water Quality Search page.

 There is no need to filter potable tap water in Scotland, however there may be instances where it is preferable to do so.

 Water filters work in a number of different ways, but the most common for domestic use is activated carbon in the form of replaceable filters.

 These filters sit inside a container that water is poured into, with the water slowly filtering through microscopic spherical carbon particles that contaminants stick to in a process called adsorption.